BobBorges/elan-asr/README.md

 ## Usage

 Create an Elan project.
 Delimit speech on a given tier by creating annotations.
+In my experience annotations 30 seconds or longer return errors from the API, so limit annotations to single utterances.
 Run the script.
 Specify the Elan file with `-e` or a list of Elan files with `-E` and the language to be speech-recognized with `-l`.
 Specify a tier by name with `-t` and / or an associated media file with `-m` (otherwise, the script will take the first media / tier it encounters in the Elan file).

 	usage: elan-asr.py